 The Compliance Function is responsible for reporting to senior management any breaches, or non-compliance with its Regulatory and Conduct Risk policy or any other relevant policy, rules and regulations.
 This means that the Compliance Function shall be able to carry out its functions on its own initiative without obstruction from management and other staff members.

-The main Compliance activities are described in the following diagram:
+The main Compliance activities are described by the following steps